bplmaps/lmec-main-site/content/articles/mapping-black-cambridge.md

 ### From Cassimere to Zophrion

 Because we had noticed a wide variety in the spelling of her last name---there were four variations just between the censuses and Hail’s index!---we searched the vital records for any approximation of the name "Casemear."
-Our first breakthrough came from a death record at First Parish: an "infant...of Violet Cassimere (black)" who died aged 3 months in 1817.
+Our first breakthrough came from a death record at First Parish: an "infant...of Violet Cassimere (black)" who died aged three months in 1817.

 {{< figure src="/images/blog/blackCambridge-deathRecord1817lines.png" class="figure-right" caption="The death record for Violet's baby.">}}

-It appears her baby died in a major dysentery outbreak, as everyone recorded by First Parish died of dysentery that month.
+It appears her baby died in a major dysentery outbreak, as all of the deaths recorded at First Parish that month were due to dysentery.
 This revealed that Violet had had at least one child, although this child was not alive in 1810 or 1820 and therefore would not have been counted on the census.
 We then widened our search to just "Violet" and came across a birth entry from 1806: *Christina Zophrion, born to Casimir and Violet*.
 This seemed like too great a coincidence that there was a Violet Cassimere living in Cambridge at the same time as a couple named Violet and Casimir.

 Was Violet Cassimere in fact Violet Zophrion, but using her husband’s first name as her surname?